psrc/psrc.github.io/_posts/2014-08-29-planning-data-apis.md

 comments: yes
 layout: post
 ---
-Many commercial geographic data sources share the information via application programming interfaces, known as APIs.
-These APIs allow limited access to the data by developing little snippets of code.
+Many commercial geographic data sources share information via application" programming interfaces", known as APIs.
+These APIs allow limited access to the data using little snippets of code.
 As planners, this gives us access to modern, timely data sources for a low (sometimes zero) cost.
 Here are some APIs we are currently exploring at PSRC:

 |service|description|